 Taking a mindful walk: Notice the feeling of your feet on the ground, the sounds around you, and the sights you see.
 Don't be on your phone.

-Distress tolerance in DBT is all about learning how to handle really tough emotions and situations without making things worse.
-It's like building up your emotional strength so you can get through difficult times in a healthy way.
+Distress tolerance in DBT is all about learning how to handle challenging emotions and situations without making things worse.
+It's like building up your emotional strength so you can healthily get through difficult times.

 Think about it this way:

 Our DBT therapists work with you to develop a toolbox of strategies you can use to cope with difficult moments.
-They're designed to help you:
+These strategies help you:

-Emotional Regulation in DBT Therapy is learning how to manage your feelings in a healthy way so they don't control you.
-It's about understanding your emotions, reducing their intensity when they're overwhelming, and changing them when they're causing problems.
+Emotional Regulation in DBT Therapy is learning to manage your feelings healthily so they don't control you.
+It's about understanding your emotions, reducing their intensity when they're overwhelming, and changing your emotions when they're causing problems.

 Emotional Regulation includes understanding your emotions, taking care of yourself, and using skills to cope with difficult moments.

-Think of your emotions like the volume on your phone while you're listening to music.
-Sometimes the volume is just right, but other times it's way too loud or too quiet.
-Emotional Regulation is about learning how to adjust the volume of an emotion so you can enjoy life without it being overwhelmed.
+Think of your emotions like the volume on your phone while listening to music.
+Sometimes, the volume is just right, but other times, it's way too loud or too quiet.
+Emotional Regulation is about learning how to adjust the volume of an emotion so you can enjoy life without being overwhelmed.

-Understand your emotions: This means being able to identify what you're feeling, why you're feeling it, and what those feelings make you want to do.
+Understand your emotions: This means identifying what you're feeling, why you're feeling it, and what those feelings make you want to do.
 It's like becoming a detective of your own emotions.

-Reduces your emotional vulnerability: This is about taking care of yourself physically and mentally so you're less likely to get overwhelmed by your emotions in the first place.
-This includes things like:
+Reduces your emotional vulnerability: This is about taking care of yourself physically and mentally so you're less likely to get overwhelmed by your emotions in the first place and includes things like:

-Opposite action: Doing the opposite of what your emotions are telling you to do (e.g., if you feel like isolating yourself, reach out to a friend).
+Opposite Action: Doing the opposite of what your emotions tell you to do (e.g., if you feel like isolating yourself, reach out to a friend).

-Interpersonal Effectiveness in DBT is about getting what you need from other people while keeping your relationships healthy.
+Interpersonal Effectiveness in DBT is about getting what you need from others while keeping your relationships healthy.
 It's about

 in a way that respects both yourself and the other person.

-Think about it like this: Imagine you need to ask your boss for an extension on a project.
+Think about it like this: Imagine you must ask your boss for an extension on a project.
 There are different ways you could go about it.
 You could be:

-Interpersonal effectiveness in DBT teaches you how to be assertive in your interactions with others.
+Interpersonal Effectiveness in DBT teaches you to be assertive in your interactions with others.
 It gives you skills to:

 DEAR MAN: This helps you make requests assertively.